msqd/harp/docs/features/basics.rst

 You can read more about the core HTTP proxy features in the :doc:`http-proxy` section of the documentation.

 By default, it respects HTTP cache headers and will speed up your API calls without further configuration.
-Of course, a lot of APIs are non-standard or bahve strangely, and one goal of HARP is to give you a toolkit for fixing those.
+Of course, a lot of APIs are non-standard or behave strangely, and one goal of HARP is to give you a toolkit for fixing those.

 Most usually complex but must-have features can be configured using very few lines of code (most often one or less), and you can extend the existing or write your own using Python or Cython (for incredible speed and efficience, if